SzTomi64/Alkalmazott-Mesterseges-Intelligencia/README.md

 In the data.csv file, we find 109 unoptimized-optimized code pairs generated with ChatGPT.

-In the notebook, we can find the training algorithm.
+In the code optimizer notebook, we can find the training algorithm.
 I used a Llama 3.2 model and finetuned it on my custom dataset.

+In the code_test notebook we can find some of the question-answer pairs tested with a timer.

 The training requiers access to the Llama model and wandb authetication.